 Our Path of the Jaguar Internship program brings together undergraduate students from various tribes, Mexico, and the United States to kickstart their careers in conservation.
 In the past, for instance, we’ve recruited students from Tohono O’odham Community College, University of Arizona, Universidad de la Sierra, and Universidad de Sonora.
 We’ve also worked with students from various states who are part of the Doris Duke Conservation Scholars Program.

 With mentorship from past interns, SIA staff, and other partners, each intern experiences how wildlife and water science helps protect the Path of the Jaguar — the landscape and community where jaguars once roamed freely between Sonora and Arizona, and can again.
 Our interns share their own cultures and perceptions of the borderlands with one another, gain firsthand experience setting wildlife cameras and surveying springs, camp, and build community connections that’ll support them as they forge new career paths.
 More than 50 students have graduated from our internship program so far.
-In 2023, we’ll give 10 more students paid opportunities to learn conservation practices alongside our staff.
+And in 2025, we plan to give more students paid opportunities to learn conservation practices alongside our staff.

 Specifically, this year students will: